sensu/sensu-ansible/README.md

 - Automatic generation and dynamic deployment of SSL certs for secure communication between your clients and servers
 - Highly configurable

-## UPDATE [Feb 10th, 2016]
-Although this role's development has been dormant a while, I do plan on restarting development soon.
-Support for Ubuntu was written over on [the ubuntu branch](https://github.com/cmacrae/ansible-sensu/tree/ubuntu).

-I plan to resume development shortly and overhall most of the code (some of it isn't great).

-So... watch this space!

 ## Documentation [![Documentation](https://readthedocs.org/projects/ansible-sensu/badge/?version=latest)](http://rtfm.cmacr.ae/)
 [Read the full documentation](http://rtfm.cmacr.ae/) for a comprehensive overview of this role and its powerful features.